jsenv/core/doc/notes.md

   exports.basicBabelPluginDescription = basicBabelPluginDescription
   ```

-- move dev-server to jsenv/jsenv-core
-  the npm package will be named @jsenv/core

-- test how dev-server behaves if you import a dependency
+- test how jsenv-core behaves if you import a dependency
   written in commonjs

 - having to require the importMap.json everywhere is kinda annoying